 > Weekly market on Wednesdays.

-> Contest-exhibition of cattle, from 14 to 18 in September.
+> Competition-exhibition of cattle, from September 14 to 18.